Next: Package draw, Previous: Package diag [Contents][Index]

 The pdf is $$ f(x; n, p) = {n\choose x} (1-p)^{n-x}p^x $$

-Returns the value at x of the distribution function of a \({\it Binomial}(n,p)\) random variable, with 0 \leq p \leq 1 and n a positive integer.
+Returns the value at x of the cumulative distribution function of a \({\it Binomial}(n,p)\) random variable, with 0 \leq p \leq 1 and n a positive integer.

 The cdf is $$ F(x; n, p) = I_{1-p}(n-\lfloor x \rfloor, \lfloor x \rfloor + 1) $$